d-giles/lcfeatures/README.txt

-Created 7/5/13 by LM Walkowicz
+The codes in this repository are created by Daniel Giles and is based on work created by Lucianne Walkowicz in their GitHub repository 'KeplerML'.

-This repository contains code and data products related to supervised and unsupervised learning as applied to the Kepler data.
+This repository contains code and data products related to feature production for lightcurves.
+Example lightcurves that are included are from the Kepler long cadence lightcurves.